 › Born and raised in Switzerland near Zurich, has lived near London, New York City and Florida.

-› Mostly vegetarian for the last 5 years
+› Mostly vegetarian for 5 years, now vegan

 › Registered nurse, licensed massage therapist, and health enthusiast

 › Photographer, runner, hiker and backpacker; former scuba diver, musician and ballet dancer

 › Has traveled all over Europe (England, Scotland, Iceland, Norway, Sweden, Denmark, Belgium, Lichtenstein, Germany, Switzerland, Austria, France, Portugal, Italy, Greece, Tenerife) by boat, train, car, and airplane and has visited Hong Kong, China, Barbados, the Bahamas, Bonaire, Curacao and Mexico and continues to travel throughout the US.

 › Has scuba dived in the Caribbean Sea in Bonaire, Bahamas, and Mexico near Tulum and in Cozumel, and has backpacked on longer trips through the Grand Canyon and Yosemite National Parks as well as through different areas in upstate NY and Switzerland.

 › Born and raised in New Jersey, has lived in Phoenix, Houston, Portland, and New York City and in Germany near Giessen.